The Global Chairmen and Presidents ProgramNEW

 Asia Learning Experience: Beijing, December 2027

-Module 5: Artificial Intelligence and Technology-Driven Transformation
+Session 5: Artificial Intelligence and Technology-Driven Transformation

-This module examines how AI and related technologies are reshaping business decision-making, product development, and organizational structure.
+This session examines how AI and related technologies are reshaping business decision-making, product development, and organizational structure.
 In Toronto, one of North America’s AI powerhouses, participants engage with scientists and executives driving machine learning, natural language processing, and algorithmic forecasting.
 They also explore how academic institutions, policy environments, and corporate partnerships support the responsible development and deployment of AI technologies.

 Participants Will: